Neomediatech/rspamd/README.md

-# Dockerized Rspamd in Alpine
+# Dockerized Rspamd on Alpine
 Dockerized version of rspamd, based on Alpine Linux.

 ## Usage